 Backplane X-ray Analysis

-This is one of those things that drive people in this business mad.
-A very expensive and difficult board was manufactured successfully.
-All the electronic and environmental testing was completed, and the board went into service.
+This is one of those things that drives people in this business mad.
+A very expensive and difficult board was successfully manufactured.
+All the electronic and environmental testing was completed, and the board entered service.
 Months later, the board began to perform erratically in the field.

 Of course, the failure was "high visibility," and everyone was under the gun to find out how and why this was happening.
 And fix it!
-The customer urgently directed all possible resources to bear and, after a week or so of testing, found the source of this very sneaky problem.
+After a week or so of testing, the customer urgently directed all possible resources to bear and found the source of this very sneaky problem.

 Figure 1: The lead and plated hole center-bottom has insufficient solder fill.

 They discovered a dual challenge: a very thick board and leads that were (on occasion) contaminated - most likely oxidized.
-There was only one component type involved, and this component was placed at about a dozen locations per board, and not every component demonstrated the problem.
+Only one component type was involved, which was placed at about a dozen locations per board, and not every component demonstrated the problem.

 At the affected holes on the through-hole component, barrels were incompletely filled with solder, which caused the solder connection with the component lead to occasionally fail after the board had been in the field working for some time.